harsha-ops/DevSecOps-Game/README.md

 6. **Docker Image Push**: Pushes the image to GitHub Container Registry.
 7. **Kubernetes Deployment Update**: Updates the Kubernetes deployment file with the new image tag.

+> **Note**: Ensure Jenkins has the necessary credentials configured for Docker access.

 ## Deployment

 ### Kubernetes